 Kim Jong-namKim Jong-nam (, ; in isolation.}} 10 May 1971 – 13 February 2017) was the eldest son of North Korean leader Kim Jong-il.
 From roughly 1994 to 2001, he was considered the heir apparent to his father.
 He was thought to have fallen out of favour after embarrassing the regime in 2001 with a failed attempt to visit Tokyo Disneyland with a false passport, although Kim Jong-nam himself said his loss of favour had been due to advocating reform.

-Kim was exiled from North Korea 2003, becoming an occasional critic of his family's regime.
+Kim Jong-nam was exiled from North Korea 2003, becoming an occasional critic of his family's regime.
 His younger paternal half-brother, Kim Jong-un, was named heir apparent in September 2010.
-Kim died on 13 February 2017 in Malaysia as the result of what the US Department of State eventually determined was an assassination conducted by North Korea using VX nerve agent.
-Provided by Wikipedia
+Kim Jong-nam died on 13 February 2017 in Malaysia as the result of an apparent assassination, likely conducted by North Korea, with VX nerve agent.

 The ''Wall Street Journal'' on 10 June 2019, reporting former US officials, stated that Kim Jong-nam had been a CIA source.
 Provided by Wikipedia

 Showing 1 - 11 of 11 for search: 'Pang Xiong', query time: 0.03s